cloudtrax/docs/captive_portal/splash_pages/custom/README.md

-# Custom splash pages
+# Internally Hosted splash pages

-CloudTrax custom splash pages allow you to host your own splash pages, choosing from a number of templates provided by CloudTrax.
+CloudTrax internally hosted splash pages (sometimes referred to as "custom splash pages" in the documentation) allow you to host your own splash pages, choosing from a number of templates provided by CloudTrax.
 These templates can be customized, using the  full-featured HTML web-page editor that's built into the CloudTrax Dashboard, to provide graphic and textual information about your organization and its WiFi network to your clients.

 One of the special features that's provided is the ability to add or customize an HTML form on your splash page that lets your users log into the particular type of authentication service you've selected.